patelkishan9286/patelkishan9286/README.md

 - :mag_right: I’m currently looking for an internship.
 - :boy: I'm a quick:zap: learner.
 - 🤔 I need help with gaining more practical knowledge.
-- 📫 How to reach me: Well, you can contact me by sending an email me on patelkishan9286@gmail.com.
 - :calling: Also, here's my LinkedIn profile :arrow_right: [patelkishan9286](https://www.linkedin.com/in/patelkishan9286/)
+- 📫 You can contact me by sending an email at patelkishan9286@gmail.com.